skip to main content

 Each year games are judged in a three-round process.
 We have GDD templates and Scoring Rubrics specifically designed for each age group.
 Check out the age group tabs for more information.

-This is a quality assurance round where judges check that games play and that there is student content in the GDD.
+This is a quality assurance round where judges check that games play, adhere to classification guidelines and that there is student content in the GDD.
 This is a great round to be a part of if you are new to the challenge or do not have a teaching or tech background.

-If we find an issue with your team’s entry during qualifying, we will notify the team’s mentor.
-You will have one opportunity to resubmit during the re-submission period.
+If we find an issue with a team’s entry during qualifying, we will notify the team’s mentor.
+Mentor's will have one opportunity to resubmit during the re-submission period.
 Any games that do not work after re-submission will not move on to the semi-finals.

 In this round, judges receive a random selection of entries and use the challenge scoring rubrics to determine a score and provide written feedback to teams.
 Judges in this round require a sound knowledge of at least one of the category platforms.
 Ideally, judges will have experience using scoring rubrics and providing student feedback.
 If you are a digital technology teacher, this is your round!